 - Cosmology.
 The list of elementary particles includes a description of dark energy forces.
 The description of dark energy forces explains three eras regarding the rate of expansion of the universe.
 The list of elementary particles underlies a candidate description for the inflationary epoch.
 The list of elementary particles provides a candidate explanation for baryon asymmetry.

 - Astrophysics (galaxy formation).
 A combination of dark matter aspects and dark energy forces leads to galaxy formation scenarios that match observed data.

-- Fundamental aspects of physics.
+- Other aspects of physics.
 The work relates a ratio of the masses of two elementary particles to a ratio of the strength of electromagnetism to the strength of gravity.
-Other formulas may interrelate the masses of other elementary particles.
+Other formulas interrelate the masses of other elementary particles.